 What We Do

-We tackle interpersonal violence against adults and adolescents of all genders.
+We confront interpersonal violence against adults and adolescents of all genders.
 We specialize in trauma-informed law enforcement responses—from the first interaction with a victim through the investigation and potential prosecution.
 Positive outcomes for survivors require everyone working together, so we also champion collaborative practices, with multidisciplinary training for health care providers, prosecutors, advocates, and others who respond to survivors.

 How We Do It